Learn about the 19 methods used by the world’s biggest agencies, aggregators and sellers to increase sales on Amazon

 Fix Your Campaign Structure

 When you have too much going on in your campaigns, you’ll usually have one of two things happen.
-Either you lose control over your ad spend, meaning that your $100/day budget will end up going to random keywords which aren’t necessarily performing that well.
+Either you lose control over your ad spend, meaning that your $100/day budget will end up going to random keywords that aren’t necessarily performing that well.
 Or, you’ll limit how many clicks you’re able to get, simply because Amazon’s algorithm wasn’t designed to split your budget evenly across 200 keywords in a single campaign.

 That’s why our recommended structure is always 1 ASIN, 1 ad group, 1 match type, and 5-10 keywords per campaign.
 Or If you have what we call a hero keyword, which is essentially a high-performing keyword that spends a lot of money, you can even give it its own single-keyword campaign to get the most out of it.